About Safe Routes to School

 The Solano Safe Routes to School (SR2S) program encourages children to safely walk or bike to school and supports this effort with free, fun and educational events and programs at schools, and provides safety information and public outreach at community events.
 The program works with schools, police, public health staff, city traffic engineers and other community members to improve traffic safety and the health and well-being of Solano County youth.
 STA completed and adopted a SR2S Plan in 2008 and another countywide plan was completed and adopted in 2013.
 STA Staff is currently engaging communities in each city in preparation for the current Plan update.

 The 2023 Safe Routes to School Plan update is intended to guide continued investments in safety projects around schools, programmatic needs to encourage active transportation within the school community, and addresses Ped and Bike Safety for students and families.
-Using a very simple interactive map, please take a moment to point out locations where you think improvements should be made.
-Your insights will help update our Safe Routes to School Plan!
-Click here to begin.

 READ MORE